c2is/Walker/README.md

 A simple wrapper around Goutte to crawl an entire website

 ## Usage :
-In your composer.json, add Walker repository and tis call into "require" block :
+In your composer.json, add Walker repository and its call into "require" block :

 ```
 {